‘HOW EXTREME AND RADICAL TRANSPARENCY IS KILLING PUBLIC TRUST (GOVERNMENTS SO TRANSPARENT THAT HAVE BECOME ABSOLUTELY INVISIBLE)’.

 In an essay published in 2013 in the Guardian, Jonathan Franzen claimed against what he sees as the shallow and superficiality of the new online culture.
 “With technoconsumerism,” he wrote, “a humanist rhetoric of ‘empowerment’ and ‘creativity’ and ‘freedom’ and ‘connection’ and ‘democracy’ abets the frank monopolism of the techno-titans; the new infernal machine seems increasingly to obey nothing but its own developmental logic, and it’s far more enslavingly addictive, and far more pandering to people’s worst impulses, than newspapers ever were.”

 In his acclaimed essay “The Transparency Society” (2015), Korean-born German philosopher Byung-Chul Han denounces the Imperium of Transparency and its dangerous threats to contemporary democracy.
-Sure, Transparency as a term or a slogan, dominates public discourse about corruption and freedom of information.
-Considered crucial to democracy, it touches our political and economic lives as well as our private lives.
-Anyone can obtain information about anything.
-Everything—and everyone—has become transparent: unveiled or exposed by the apparatuses that exert a kind of collective control over the post-capitalist world.
+Sure, Transparency, considered as a trend or a slogan, dominates public discourse about corruption and freedom of information.
+Crucial to democracy, transparency impacts in our political and economic lives as well as our private sphere.
+Using a click, anyone can obtain information about anything.
+The whole world of politics and public proceedings and their backstage have become absolutely transparent, totally exposed for the sake of a dream of collective control of the power

-Yet, transparency has a dark side that, ironically, has everything to do with a lack of mystery, shadow, and nuance.
+Yet, transparency has a dark side that, ironically, has everything to do with a lack of mystery, shadow, and nuance, specially critical in a society modelled by the impulse of instant gratification and facebook likesso.
 Behind the apparent accessibility of knowledge lies the disappearance of privacy, homogenization, and the collapse of trust.
-As Byung-Chul Han warns, transparency whets an insatiable appetite for uncovering and disclosure, promoting a society of nakedness or shamelessness that verges on pornographic.
-The sense of life becomes inflected with performance and display, and this devalues intimacy.
-Last, but not least, the aggressive dialectic of transparency, which presumes disclosure, excludes the possibility of (democratic) trust.
-Trust can only occur in a society that allows for the possibility of concealment, decision making and eventual mistake.
+As Byung-Chul Han warns, “transparency whets an appetite for uncovering and disclosure, promoting a society of nakedness or shamelessness that verges on pornographic”.
+The “sense of life becomes inflected with performance and display, and this devalues intimacy”.
+Last, but not least, the aggressive neo-dialectic of transparency, which presumes disclosure, excludes the possibility of (democratic) trust.
+As Byung-Chul Han writes “trust can only occur in a society that allows for the possibility of concealment, decision making and eventual mistake”.

-The anxiety to accumulate ever more information does not necessarily produce more knowledge or faith.
+However, the willing to accumulate ever more information does not necessarily produce more knowledge or faith.
 Technology creates the illusion of total containment and the constant monitoring of information, but what we lack is adequate interpretation of the information.
-In this essay, Byung-Chul Han denounces transparency as a false ideal, the strongest and most pernicious of our contemporary mythologies.
+In his work, Byung-Chul Han denounces transparency as a false ideal, the strongest and most pernicious of our contemporary mythologies.

 Byung-Chul Han ideas found a lighter precedent in Dave Eggers page turning novel “The Circle”, where Mae Holland, a woman in her early 20s, who secures a job at the vast techno-sexy social media company, the Circle, a mixed reincarnation of Facebook, Google, Twitter, PayPal and every other big online conglomerate to whom we have so far trusted our lives.
 Under the motto “Secrets are Lies”, “sharing is caring,” and “privacy is theft”, The Circle poses some relevant issues regarding democracy and contemporary hyper-sociability under our eyes.